Davidnh8/Aircraft_Classification/README.md

 ----------- | ------------
 ![b 737](https://github.com/Davidnh8/Aircraft_Classification/blob/master/b737.jpg) | ![b 747](https://github.com/Davidnh8/Aircraft_Classification/blob/master/b747.jpg)

 The result of B 737 vs B 747 classification can be found in Aircraft_Classification.ipynb.
+Overall the model performs reasonably, but it is slightly overfit.
+Also I believe the test set and training set share images, and I am in the process of methodotically identifying the intersections.